 - a prisoner admits to sexual contact but claims the person consented to the contact

 - a prisoner convicted as an accessory claims he or she did not play a major role in the crime

-- We do not assist inmates with filing civil suits, legal research, appealing to the Board of Pardons and Parole, or any other issues unrelated to actual innocence.
+- Assist inmates with filing civil suits, legal research, appealing to the Board of Pardons and Parole, or any other issues unrelated to actual innocence.

-- We do not review cases based solely on information given by a friend or family member–the request must be made by the prisoner.
+- Review cases based solely on information given by a friend or family member.
+The request must be made by the prisoner.

 If you believe you meet these requirements, please send a letter to:

 Montana Innocence Project

 P.O.
 Box 7607